For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

 7 Does passive income really work?

 Yes.
-It is not difficult to find many success stories in YouTube channels.
-CNBC also interviews many succesful passive income entrepreneurs.
+It is not difficult to find many success stories on YouTube channels.
+CNBC also interviews many successful passive income entrepreneurs.
 They put the upfront effort of money and/or time and then reap the rewards.
 Here below a few success stories:

 - Greg Gottfried